Mobile Home Insurance in 2024 (Everything You Should Know)

 The most important thing to take away is that because the construction, transportation to site, and foundation/securing are different, manufactured homes and modular homes are treated differently when it comes to insurance.

-Despite the distinctions listed above, mobile/manufactured homes are dwellings, and mobile home insurance covers many of the things you’d expect from a homeowners insurance policy.
-Mobile home insurance usually covers the physical structure itself, your personal property, and liability coverage.
+As mentioned in our practical guide for understanding homeowners insurance, mobile/manufactured homes are dwellings, and mobile home insurance covers many of the things you’d expect from a homeowners insurance policy.

 • Liability: Also similar to standard homeowners insurance, if you are taken to court because either someone has hurt themselves on your property or you damage someone else’s property, your mobile home insurance liability coverage may cover you.

 If you are considering leasing a space for a manufactured home, check flood plain maps to see if it’s near any streams or rivers.
-Consider purchasing flood insurance if there’s any chance flooding could be an issue.
+Consider purchasing flood insurance when you get insurance on a mobile home if there’s any chance flooding could be an issue.

 Earthquake insurance coverage is also rarely included in a basic policy for mobile home insurance.
 It’s additional coverage you would need to purchase on top of your mobile home insurance policy.

 Due to their vulnerability to weather events, a mobile home insurance policy might seem a bit on the pricey side, relative to what a standard homeowners insurance policy would cost for a single-family home of similar value.
-Do some shopping around, and remember that if you’re willing to accept a higher deductible, that could lower your annual premium cost.
+These weather events are one of the reasons why your car & homeowners insurance rates have increased.

 You may be able to bundle your mobile home insurance with your car insurance.
 However, if the insurer who covers your vehicle doesn’t offer mobile home coverage, there are other options out there.
 There are a number of insurers who specialize in providing mobile home insurance coverage.